TyrannousHail03/PythonProjects/README.md

 -----
 ## Small Projects
-A series of small projects for various certain tasks.
+A series of small projects for various tasks.

 ### 1. Basic Geometry Calculator
 Allows for the calculation of various simple Geometric measurements.